The Challenges of Trace-Driven Wi-Fi Emulation: Related Work

 \paragraph{\textbf{\textit{Emulation}}} There are several network emulators that have been previously used to emulate network conditions for Wi-Fi and other technologies.
 Mobile network tracing \cite{Noble:1996:MNT:RFC2041} observes traffic passively to generate traces and then uses Packet Modulator (PaM) to corrupt, delay or drop captured packets.
-However mobile network tracing does not address the question of different machines sharing the same bandwidth.
-Trace-modulation \cite{Noble:1997:TMN:263109.263140} listens to a path passively multiple times to generate traces of real network behaviour.
-Common Open Research Emulator (CORE) \cite{4753614} is a network emulator that boasts a GUI which helps in drawing topologies.
+However, mobile network tracing does not address the question of different machines sharing the same bandwidth.
+Trace-modulation \cite{Noble:1997:TMN:263109.263140} listens to a path passively multiple times to generate traces of real network behavior.
+Common Open Research Emulator (CORE) \cite{4753614} is a network emulator that boasts a GUI that helps in drawing topologies.
 While CORE emulates layer 3 and above, Extendable Mobile Ad-hoc Network Emulator (EMANE) \cite{5379781} emulates physical and data link layers (1 and 2).
 Mahimahi\cite{Netravali:2015:MAR:2813767.2813798} is a framework for recording and replaying HTTP traffic under different network conditions.
-Mahimahi uses DelayShell for emulating a fixed propagation delay and LinkShell for emulating fixed and variable capacity links.
+Mahimahi uses DelayShell and LinkShell for emulating a fixed propagation delay, and fixed and variable capacity links respectively.
 MpShell \cite{Deng:2014:WLB:2663716.2663727} extends the Mahimahi framework to record Wi-Fi and LTE traces simultaneously.
 This work was mainly developed to evaluate the performance of MP-TCP in different network conditions and for various types of applications.
 A mobility emulation framework called EmuWNet \cite{8407025} is proposed for signal propagation measurements in wireless networks.
-It allows users to replay measurement traces collected either by simulations or real world experiments.
+It allows users to replay measurement traces collected either by simulations or real-world experiments.
 It is based on ORBIT \cite{1424763} testbed and offers various mobility scenarios for testing in a controlled environment.

-In this paper we opt for trace-driven simulation and state-of-the-art trace-driven emulation tool Saturator \cite{180329}.
-Trace-driven emulation is a good option because 1) testing takes place on real network and 2) traces help in repeatability, the results and testing environment can be reproduced later.
-We, therefore, prefer trace-driven emulation over simulation, testbeds and experimentation.
+In this paper, we opt for trace-driven simulation and the state-of-the-art trace-driven emulation tool, called Saturator \cite{180329}.
+Trace-driven emulation is a good option because 1) testing takes place on a real network and 2) traces help in repeatability; the results and testing environment can be reproduced later.
+We, therefore, prefer trace-driven emulation to simulation, testbeds, and experimentation.